 He’s smart – yet there’s one more thing

 It was also about this time that I noticed that he was smarter than other dogs we’d had in the past.
 I’ve had some really clever dogs, including one King Shepherd who knew that when we got on the tractor to mow the yard, she had to gather up her “toys” and put them on the deck – these were the sticks she liked in the yard.
 We’d say, “Go get your toys,” as we got on the tractor, and she would gather up about 10-15 branches and put them on the deck, where they’d be safe from being destroyed by the Bush Hog.
 We never trained her to do this, she just got the idea all on her own.
 But the Husky is a little different.
 One time, when I was playing with him in between working, I told him to get his ball.
-He came back with a bone, and I told him, “not your bone, your ball,” and I went back to work.
+He came back with a bone, and I told him, “Not your bone, your ball,” and I went back to work.
 He dropped the bone, turned around, scanned the room, and brought me a ball.
 I was floored.
 He is able to distinguish the two and knows the difference.
-Couple this with his stubbornness at doing basic obedience, and I started to see the whole picture.
+Couple this with his stubbornness at doing basic obedience, his love of talking back and biting, and I started to see the whole picture.
 This dog is an asshole.

 I Googled “My Husky is an asshole.”
 There were a lot of hits.
 This is clearly a thing.
+It’s why you came here today.
 Videos, testimonials, etc. In all my dog training years, I had missed this.
 I had always heard that Huskies were “a challenging breed.”
 Now, I know what that means.
 He can be a complete jerk when he doesn’t get his way.
 He insists on routines, which melds well with my life when I’m home.
 But, he tells us to go to bed at night when he’s tired.
 He tells us when he wants to go out in the morning – not too early.
 Don’t try to get him out of his crate before he’s ready.
 And he still gets fed on a plate that we have to hold for him, otherwise, he won’t eat.
 He eats off china, by the way.
 Don’t ask.